Cellular Tower Strength RF Testing Surveys for RF Radiation Safety (MPE) 5G Cell Phone Signal and Rooftop Antenna Surveys

 • Poor sensitivity and / or low signal to noise (SNR) ratios of the end user device which can vary by manufacturer, model, manufacturing variations, physical damage, firmware, etc.

-Q. I’ve been asked by the Fire Department, Police, Public Safety, etc. of my city to perform an radio coverage test of some kind in this new / remodeled building as a part of getting our Certificate of Occupancy – do you perform such RF surveys?
+Q. I’ve been asked by the Fire Department, Police, Public Safety, etc. of my city to perform an radio coverage test of some kind in this new / remodeled building as a part of getting our Certificate of Occupancy – do you perform such RF surveys? (also known as an ERCC or Emergency Responder Radio Coverage RF survey)

 A. There has been a surge of interest and requirements in various municipalities / states regarding First Responders and other entities that ask for emergency communication surveys as part of the CO / permitting process for new and remodeled buildings that fall within certain criteria.
 Understandably in the event of an emergency situation, appropriate personnel should have reliable communication through their 2 way radios or other Radio Frequency systems.